RICHLAND COUNTY MONTANA

 Are the body piercing and tattoo licenses separate?

 Yes!
-Each is a separate license, each with a cost of $135.
+Each is a separate license, each with a separate cost.
 The establishment is subject to one inspection annually.

 I want to do permanent makeup, do I need a license?